 DO keep yourself informed of your options

 There are a variety of ways frozen shoulder can be helped, with varying degrees of invasiveness.
 Knowing your options can help you with the feelings of vulnerability that frozen shoulder can sometimes cause.
-I’ve got some questions and answers info sheets tp help support you in your doctor and therapist visits in my free facebook group: Uplift Frozen Shoulder Support
+I have several sheets I give to patients to help guide them through appointments as they consider surgery and injections.
+Ask and I’ll send them to you.

 I’ll be expanding into a very in depth look at frozen shoulder, pseudofrozen shoulder and other ways of helping yourself.